-The principal rationale for global collective action in financial matters and for institutions needed to facilitate such action is market failure.
-More specifically, international financial markets fail to provide adequate liquidity and development financing for a large number of countries, and they are the main source of global economic instability.
-These have repercussions not only for the countries concerned but also for the international community as a whole because of the existence of international externalities and global public goods, and provide the rationale for intervention in monetary and financial matters including multilateral lending.
-Furthermore, due to cross-border interdependence, pursuit of national interests by individual countries in financial and macroeconomic policies can result in negative global externalities, and preventing conflicts and collective damage calls for a certain degree of multilateral discipline over national policy making as well as economic cooperation.4
+provide adequate liquidity and development financing for a large number of countries, and they are the main source of global economic instability.
+These have repercussions not only for the countries directly concerned but also for the international community as a whole because of the existence of international externalities.
+Furthermore, due to cross-border interdependence, pursuit of national interests by individual countries in macroeconomic and financial policies can result in negative global externalities, and preventing conflicts and collective damage calls for a certain degree of multilateral discipline over national policy making as well as economic cooperation.4

 Such concerns in fact provided the original rationale for the creation of the IMF and the World Bank with a clear division of labour between the two.
 However, these institutions have gone through considerable transformation in response to changes that have taken place in the world economic and political landscape in the past sixty years.
 In particular, the Fund is no longer performing the functions it was originally designed for; namely, securing multilateral discipline in exchange rate policies and providing liquidity for current account financing.
-Rather, it has been focussing on development finance and policy and poverty alleviation in poor countries, and the management and resolution of capital account crises in emerging markets.
+Rather, it has been focusing on development finance and policy and poverty alleviation in poor countries, and the management and resolution of capital account crises in emerging markets.